-Please give your child's teacher one-day notice of your plans to recognize your child's birthday.
-Due to the fact that many children have food allergies, birthday treats must be store bought and must adhere to the Smart Snack Guidelines.
+Please give your child's teacher one-day's notice of your plans to recognize your child's birthday.
+Due to the fact that many children have food allergies, birthday treats must be store bought.
+Treats must follow the Smart Snack guidelines.
 This will enable the teacher to check labels for any ingredients that may be harmful to students with food allergies or medical issues.
 We appreciate your cooperation in this important safety issue.
 Also, please do not send drinks or games, balloons or flowers as part of the birthday treat.
 Please see the Sunman Dearborn School Corporation Wellness Policy for further guidance on appropriate foods for school.
-See Appendix B.
+See Appendix C.